3.2 Stormwater Management Design

 - Existing native and non-invasive vegetation should be preserved where possible.

-- Noxious weeds must not be specified or used (see list, this Section).
+- Noxious weeds must not be specified or used (listed below).
 Aggressive species should be used carefully to avoid spreading to other areas.

 - Stream and water buffers should be planted with trees, shrubs, ornamental grasses, and herbaceous materials, where possible, to stabilize banks and provide shade.
 This will help to reduce thermal warming, reduce erosion, increase roughness, and protect habitat.